Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Methodology and Data Pipeline

 Following the HITL validation, calculating the final operational scores for the 1,987 unvalidated DWAs required aggregating the continuous mean scores generated by the AI ensemble into discrete integers to map onto the Tech-Risk Dual-Factor Model (Section 4.1).
 For both the technical capability dimension ($T_i$) and the risk dimension ($R_i$), we applied standard nearest-integer rounding (e.g., $\text{round}(3.25) = 3$) to the AI ensemble's arithmetic mean.
 We deliberately chose \textit{not} to mathematically calibrate the AI-generated risk scores upwards to match the $+0.35$ inflation observed in human management experts (Table 2).

-This methodological decision is grounded in the necessity to avoid a structural ``Double Penalization'' within our model.
-The epistemic gap between algorithmic outputs and human judgments is profound: the human scale for risk is inherently non-linear and shaped by survival and institutional liability imperatives.
-As established by behavioral economics and legal theory \cite{kahneman1979prospect}, and practically observed by Kleinberg et al. \cite{kleinberg2018human} concerning machines versus human decision thresholds, humans operating in high-stakes environments systematically apply a disproportionate penalty to the possibility of catastrophic tail-end risks.
+This decision is grounded in the need to avoid a structural ``Double Penalization'' in our model.
+The epistemic gap between algorithmic outputs and human judgments is wide: the human scale for risk is non-linear and shaped by survival and institutional liability.
+As behavioral economics and legal theory have shown \cite{kahneman1979prospect}, and as Kleinberg et al. \cite{kleinberg2018human} observed for machines versus human decision thresholds, humans in high-stakes environments systematically apply a disproportionate penalty to catastrophic tail-end risks.
 The transition from Risk Level 3 (moderate business loss) to Level 4 (legal liability) or Level 5 (physical fatality) triggers a massive ``Institutional Premium.''
 Human evaluators, acting as fiduciary guardians, elevate baseline scores in ambiguous scenarios precisely because they must absorb the consequences.

 Post-evaluation qualitative interviews with the management cohort completely corroborate this dynamic.
 Evaluators explicitly described a fundamental cognitive phase shift: while Levels 1 to 3 were perceived as scalable magnitudes of functional friction, the transition to Level 4 (litigation) and Level 5 (fatality) represented an absolute qualitative, institutional boundary.
 This structural discontinuity invalidates simple linear measurement and highlights the deep rationality underlying the human expert penalty identified by our Ordered Logit Model.